softwarefactory-project/sf-infra/doc/how-to-add-ibm-bm-standalone.md

 # Add ibm triple-standalone cloud

-The deployment is done in few steps:
+## The deployment is done in few steps:

-1. install the cloud on a bm instance and deploy needed instances
+1. install the cloud on a bm instance

+## Variables for this deployment are defined in few places:

+### playbooks/host_vars/baremetal*.yaml
+contain host variables for roles defined in playbooks/playbooks/site_rdo.yaml, like which hdd should be used

+### playbooks/group_vars/baremetal.yaml
+contains group variables for roles defined in playbooks/playbooks/site_rdo.yaml all baremetal hosts are member of the baremetal group, variables used to setup the hosts (clean hdd, create lv, ...)

+### playbooks/zuul/host_vars/playbooks/zuul/host_vars/bridge.softwarefactory-project.io.yaml
+This file contains standalone_deployments which is a list with variables for all deployments

+### playbooks/group_vars/baremetal.yaml
+Contains the flavors which needs to be create directly from the baremetal hosts

 ## Deploy triple-standalone cloud and instances